-How does the labor market for teachers react to a prohibition of collective bargaining?
-I compare teachers in Tennessee who lost bargaining rights in 2011 to their colleagues within the state whose districts never negotiated within a differences-in-differences framework.
-De-unionization modestly reduced teacher compensation and school administrators responded with increased demand for teachers.
+How does the labor market for teachers react to a ban on collective bargaining?
+Tennessee teachers who lost bargaining rights in 2011 are compared to colleagues in the state whose districts never negotiated within a dierences-in-dierences framework.
+De-unionization reduced compensation and increased the demand for teachers.
 Salaries grew one percentage-point less, cumulatively over five years, while employer-paid health insurance premiums grew five percentage-points less.
-School administrators reduced class sizes by half a student on average.
-Nevertheless, de-unionization had no impact on student test scores in the short run.
-In contrast, teachers' unions lost 30 percent of pre-prohibition revenue because contracts no longer stipulate automatic payroll deduction of union dues.
+Instead of raising wages, administrators decreased the student-teacher ratio by half a student.
+Meanwhile, teachers' unions lost 25 percent of pre-prohibition revenue because contracts no longer stipulate automatic payroll deduction of union dues.
+(Online Appendix).

 How Tax Overrides Affect Teacher Employment and School Choice

 I examine how local referendums to override state-legislated tax and expenditure limits affect teacher employment and student enrollment in U.S. public schools.
 Regression discontinuity estimates based on close votes indicate that district administrators use override revenue to decrease class size and that parents respond by enrolling their children in funded schools.
 Conversely, teacher compensation does not benefit substantially from relaxing the budget constraint.
 These results help arbitrate between a view of tax and expenditure limits where administrators protect instruction in favor of one where budget constraints restrict all activities proportionally.
 They also explain why tax caps are more salient in some school districts than others.